-Packing list for Nepal trekking is main things to consider while you are planning.
-Comfortable at higher altitude and to enjoy your trekking.
+The packing list for Nepal trekking is the main thing to consider while you are planning.
+Comfortable at a higher altitude and to enjoy your trekking.
 The clothing you bring will need to allow for both the warmth of the days and the chill of the nights.
 While trekking during the day at lower altitudes, lightweight trekking trousers and T-shirts are recommended.
-It’s always a good idea to carry a waterproof jacket and some warmer clothing with you though as mountain weather is notoriously unpredictable.
+It’s always a good idea to carry a waterproof jacket and some warmer clothing with you, though, as mountain weather is notoriously unpredictable.
 Remember that excess baggage can be a burden to you and the support staff in the field.
-“Pack light, but pack right”.
+“Pack light, but pack right.”
 This will allow you to enjoy a comfortable journey with your energies focused on the experience of Nepal.

 The following equipment packing lists are suggested and essential for both camping & tea house treks in the Himalayas.
 Make use of this list as a guideline, most of the trekking equipment can be hired or bought in the many adventure shops in Kathmandu.
-Besides, keep in mind trekking gear can be bought in the many adventure shops in Katmandu, the majority of gear is locally manufactured (hence a lot cheaper) although it is becoming more common for gear to be imported from China and therefore of better quality.
+Besides, keep in mind trekking gear can be purchased in the many adventure shops in Kathmandu; the majority of equipment is locally manufactured (hence a lot cheaper), although it is becoming more common for gear to be imported from China and therefore of better quality.

 Remember that excess baggage can be a burden to you and the support staff in the field.
 Pack light, but pack right.
 This will allow you to enjoy a comfortable journey with your energies focused on the experience of Nepal.